 WHAT IS A PRIMARY ELECTION?

 Primary Elections or “primaries” are elections that determine the delegates from political parties who will face their opposing party’s delegates in the General Election.
-Voters may also see school board races and judges on their ballot during a Primary Election.
+Voters may also see nonpartisan contests on their ballot during a primary including school board and judges.

 IS FLORIDA AN OPEN OR CLOSED PRIMARY STATE?

 Florida’s primaries are closed which means that only voters who are registered members of a political party may vote for their respective party’s candidates in a Primary Election.
 Voters without party affiliation are not eligible to vote for party candidates and voters who belong to a minor party can only vote for party candidates if those candidates are on the ballot.
 The deadline for voters to change their political party affiliation is 29 days prior to Election Day.